AlmogBaku/AlmogBaku.github.io/_posts/2015-1-7-The-3-reasons-why-every-entrepreneur-should-open-a-blog.md

 #### 1. No body knows you
 For a long time I know that this blog is something that I **NEED** to *just* do.
-But, it actually really seeped into my mind after my friends @liorkesos and Sagi Shreiber told me that.
+But, it actually really seeped into my mind after my friends @LiorKesos and @SagiShrieber told me that.
 Sagi just said to me something really powerful:

 > " You can be really talented, and people that knows you probably know that...<br />
 > The thing is- you don't work wish most of them. "
-> <cite>Sagi Shreiber</cite>
+> <cite>Sagi Shrieber</cite>

 He's right.
 Also blog can help you to fundraise, and to let the investors to know you better.
 Think about it like a "cheat" to get an advantage from all the other entrepreneurs that nobody knows.